ricmmartins/ricmmartins.github.io/aboutme.md

 Inspirated by the article [Do things, write about it](http://mdswanson.com/blog/2013/08/11/write-things-tell-people.html), I've created my [blog in PT-BR](http://www.ricardomartins.com.br) more than 10 years ago where I've been sharing learnings from my day-by-day in IT.
 With my move to Redmond, I've decided to start something similar in English ;-D

-Besides to create content in English here, I'll also use this space to save all information that I've been sharing at LinkedIn and Twitter.
+Besides to create my own content in English here, I'll also use this space to save all information from different sources that I've been sharing at LinkedIn and Twitter.

 ### My History